-Here's a quick recap of what's happening in the Seventh Council District the week of March 10, 2018:
+Here's a quick recap of what's happening in the Seventh Council District this week:

 Equestrian Crosswalk Installed in Sylmar